nicford/Pubmed-Pipeline/README.md

 ## Customisation of library

-If you wish to customise the library to meet your own needs, please fork the repository to do the following:
+If you wish to customise the library to meet your own needs, please fork the repository and do the following:

-To customise the pipeline processes, change the functions in pubmedPipeline.py To customise the downloading of XML metadata, change setupPipeline.sh and updatePipeline.sh.
+To customise the pipeline processes, change/add the functions in pubmedPipeline.py To customise the downloading of XML metadata, change setupPipeline.sh and updatePipeline.sh.